onzfonz/comp227/src/content/4/en/part4d.md

 Expand blogs so that each blog contains information on the creator of the blog.

-Modify adding new blogs so that when a new blog is created,  <i>any</i> user from the database is designated as its creator (for example the one found first).
+Modify adding new blogs so that when a new blog is created, ***any*** user from the database is designated as its creator (for example the one found first).
 Implement this according to part 4 chapter [populate](/en/part4/user_administration#populate).
 Which user is designated as the creator does not matter just yet.
 The functionality is finished in exercise 4.19.